dataunitylab/relational-playground/README.md

 This is handy if you don't want to load SVG as a separate file.
 Don't forget the curly braces in the import!
 The `ReactComponent` import name is special and tells Create React App that you want a React component that renders an SVG, rather than its filename.

 ## Using the `public` Folder

-> Note: this feature is available with `react-scripts@0.5.0` and higher.

 ### Changing the HTML